NKonstantinnn/Best-runner/README.md

 To start the application you need to open a terminal in the project root directory and run the command:

     $ yarn install:all

-This command install packages both for server and client Next to execute command bellow to run docker-compose and dependencies watcher:
+This command install packages both for server and client.
+Next to execute command bellow to run docker-compose and dependencies watcher:

     $ yarn start

 Finally, you can open a browser on the URL `localhost: 3000`